cyberrangecz/frontend-training-agenda/README.md

     + pollingPeriod
     + defaultPaginationSize
     + visualizationConfig
-    + kypoTopologyConfig
+    + topologyConfig
 1. Import specific modules containing components (for example `TrainingDefinitionOverviewComponentsModule`) and provide config through `.forRoot()` method.
 1. If you do not override the services, you will also need to provide API service.
-See [kypo-training-api library](https://gitlab.ics.muni.cz/kypo-crp/frontend-angular/apis/kypo-training-api).
+See [Training api](LINK-HERE).
 1. You need to provide implementation of abstract services `ClientErrorHandlerService` and `ClientNotificationService` for error handling and notification displaying.
 1. Optionally, you can override `TrainingNavigator` service to provide custom navigation if you do not want to use default routes.
 1. Optionally, cou can override and provide own implementation of services